exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 + The model, which is dedicated to the business logic.
 + The view, which is dedicated to the presentation of the data
-+ The controller, which orchestrates the excution.
++ The controller, which orchestrates the execution.